Kakamotobi/Learned/JS/Scope.md

 - For `myFunc`, which is a reference to `outer()`, its instance of `inner()` still holds a reference to its lexical environment (the `name` variable) - closure.
 Therefore, `myFunc` still works as expected.
 - Henceforth changes to the closure will remain.
 #### Closure and `for` loops
-- A function in a `for` loop that uses `var` looks for `i` in the highest scope first, which is `outer`.
+- A function in a `for` loop that uses `var` looks for `i` in the scope above it first, which is the function `outer`.
-- The functions are stacked in the call stack and when the `for` loop iteration is done, they are executed one by one.
+- The functions are stacked in the call stack and when the `for` loop reaches the end, they are executed one by one from the top.
 	- At this point, `i` is `3`.
 Therefore, `3` is printed for all calls.
-		- To avoid this, wrap the `setTimeout` with an IIFE OR use block scope (`let`, `const`).
+		- To avoid this, wrap the `setTimeout` in an IIFE OR use block scope (`let`, `const`).
 ```js
 function outer() {
 	for (var i = 0; i < 3; i++) { // Note: using `const` or `let` applies block scope.